Fine Art

 English: Thomas's Rope Squirrel

-The Thomas's Rope Squirrel (Funisciurus anerythrus) is a species of rodent in the Sciuridae family.
-It is found in Benin, Cameroon, Central African Republic, Democratic Republic of the Congo, Equatorial Guinea, and Nigeria.
+Thomas's rope squirrel or redless tree squirrel[1] (Funisciurus anerythrus) is a species of rodent in the family Sciuridae.
+It is found in Benin, Cameroon, Central African Republic, Democratic Republic of the Congo, Equatorial Guinea, Gabon, and Nigeria.
 Its natural habitat is subtropical or tropical moist lowland forests.
+It is a common species and the International Union for Conservation of Nature has rated it as being of "least concern".

 References